Ivo-Balbaert/The_Way_to_Mojo/book/1_What_is_Mojo.md

 1- fast compilation
 2- fast execution (runtime performance): ZERO COST ABSTRACTIONS: Take control of storage by inline-allocating values into structures.
 3- automatic memory management:  OWNERSHIP + BORROW CHECKER: Take advantage of memory safety without the rough edges.
+>Note: if really needed, you could do manual memory management in Mojo.
+It provides a manual management system using pointers similar to C++ and Rust.

 4- seamless use of Python code (a superset of Python)
 5- adaptability to custom hardware through MLIR:
     PORTABLE PARAMETRIC ALGORITHMS: Leverage compile-time meta-programming to write hardware-agnostic algorithms and reduce boilerplate.